ik-fractel/kappataumu.github.com/_posts/2013-09-08-creating-an-Ubuntu-VM-with-packer.md

 ![packer_splash.jpg](/_posts/packer_splash.jpg)

 Packer is driven by template files, so the first thing we need to do is create a Packer template.
 These are JSON documents that let Packer know what you want built, and how (and other things that are outside the scope of this guide).
 There can be a few discrete sections in each template, but let’s focus on the most prominent one.
 Instantiating a “builder” (in our case a VirtualBox builder) to create a VirtualBox image.

+Roughly speaking, the building process takes an ISO you have specified and uses it to create a full-blown installation of the OS.
+This is accomplished by mounting the ISO, booting off it, dealing with the OS installer initial UI, and proceeding with an unattended installation.
+If everything goes well, we then have a functional, bootable VM image.

+The crucial parts here are two:

+* Dealing with the Ubuntu installer initial UI.
+* Completing a hands-off installation.

+Both issues can be dealt with the boot_command option.

+This is an array of commands that are sent to the graphical Ubuntu installer as if you were typing them at a physical keyboard.
+In our case, we need to bypass the graphical installer (by typing <esc><esc><enter>), drop to the boot prompt and then type some configuration directives there.

+One of these commands will instruct the Ubuntu installer to fetch a preconfiguration file (preseed.cfg) from the web, that will automatically provide answers to the installer prompts, thus automating the installation in its entirety.
+You can find more information on preseeding here [1] and here [2].
+Of course this file will have to be created and tailored to your needs and then uploaded somewhere.
+You will find a fully working example further below.

+Do note that due to missing CA certs, the preconfiguration file is best served from a non-https URL [3].
+Keep this in mind if you were thinking of simply hosting it off a GitHub repo.

+Now, armed with this information, we start by creating the Packer template.
+Let’s name it ubuntu_64.json and place it in the same directory as Packer itself.
+Take a look at mine: